ben-manes/concurrentlinkedhashmap/README.md

 Testing
 --------------------
-See testng.yaml for parameter configuration options of the unit tests and benchmarks.
+The unit tests and benchmarks parameter options can be configured in src/test/resources/testng.yaml

 The default test suite is used for development.
 $ mvn test (or mvn -P development test)